ivotron/porta-popper/README.md

 arguments to `run` are similar to the ones for `docker run` but `porta` adds the `--cpu-quota` and `--mem-bw-limit` arguments.

-# `targets.json` file
+# `base.json` file

-The results that are intended to be ported to another platform are contained in one or more files in JSON format.
+The results that are intended to be ported to other target platforms are contained in one or more files in JSON format.
 For example, the results of the STREAM micro-benchmark might be specified as:

 ```javascript